 Besides, doesn’t letting your employees work from home produce a focused, happy and productive work culture?
 A HR win right?

 The real benefits of working from home

 The truth is, there can be real advantages in allowing employees to work from home – both for employers, employees and your human resources department.
 When Microsoft organised its own study into the topic and surveyed 4,000 IT workers in the manufacturing, financial services, professional services and retail/hospitality industries, it was found that there were immediate benefits.
 The Microsoft study also revealed that 45% of workers overall and 71% of information workers in retail/hospitality thought their productivity was higher when working remotely.
-This was in part due to fewer distractions and a generally quieter atmosphere to get their daily tasks done.
+Due to fewer distractions and a generally quieter atmosphere, this in part allowed them to get their daily tasks done.

 HR strategy or mistake?
 Common hesitations about allowing employees to work from home

 That said, many employers are understandably still concerned about letting employees work from home – much of this concern centres on the loss of control.
 Potentially rising HR issues and lack of employee engagement.
 Who knows how hard your employees will work when there’s no one watching over them?
 What’s to stop them from going off-task or just completing the bare minimum?
 Isn’t it better to have them in the workplace and under a watchful eye?

 Another common hesitation employers have is around whether workers can actually perform their role according to HR policies and procedures, especially when they’re not in the workplace.
 And there are obvious times this is true – a customer-facing hospitality employee can’t always meet and greet people from their living room; nor can a courier deliver parcels from a home office.

 But there are also many situations that are a little more complex – such as the creative team who must accumulate ideas together, the consultants who need to collaborate to solve a clients’ problem, or the manager who really needs to be accessible to team members, consulting them on their roles and overseeing their work.